“What is past is prologue.” - Robert Aitken

 Importance of a logic-driven or argument-driven approach to bar preparation

 The restoration of the essay question’s leading role is a clear indication of the importance given by the High Tribunal to testing the examinee’s ability to think and argue like a lawyer.

 In 7 December 2012, the Supreme Court issued Bar Bulletin No. 1 for the guidance of the bar reviewees.
 The bulletin states that “[w]hether MCQ or essay, the questions shall be based on a given set of facts, presented as briefly but as clearly and completely as possible.”

-The bulletin enumerates the basic elements of problem-solving that the examiners shall particularly look for:
+The bulletin enumerates the basic elements of problem-solving or what we may call as competencies that the examiners shall particularly look for: